-On November 12, 2023, the Company and BioLite Taiwan each entered into a multi-year, global licensing agreement with AIBL for the Company and BioLite Taiwan's CNS drugs with the indications of MDD (Major Depressive Disorder) and ADHD (Attention Deficit Hyperactivity Disorder) (collectively, the "Licensed Products").
+On November 12, 2023, the Company and BioLite Taiwan each entered into a multi-year, global licensing agreement with AiBtl for the Company and BioLite Taiwan's CNS drugs with the indications of MDD (Major Depressive Disorder) and ADHD (Attention Deficit Hyperactivity Disorder) (collectively, the "Licensed Products").
 The potential license will cover the Licensed Products' clinical trial, registration, manufacturing, supply, and distribution rights.
 The parties are determined to collaborate on the global development of the Licensed Products.
 The parties are also working to strengthen new drug development and business collaboration, including technology, interoperability, and standards development.
-As per each of the respective agreements, each of ABVC and BioLite Taiwan received 23 million shares of AIBL stock and as a result, the Company has a controlling interest over AIBL.
-If certain milestones are met, the Company and BioLite Taiwan are each eligible to receive \$3,500,000 and royalties equaling 5% of net sales, up to \$100 million.
+As per each of the respective agreements, each of ABVC and BioLite Taiwan received 23 million shares of AIBL stock and as a result, the Company has a controlling interest over AiBtl, and the financial statements of AiBtl are included in the Company's unaudited condensed consolidated financial statements.